Trevelopment/mazdatweaks/AIO-FAQ.md

 >  Video: MP4, AVI, FLV, WMV; Audio: Stereo MPA
 >  A good format to use H264 video codec and MPEG-4 AAC audio codec in video files
 >  360p quality works best (and still looks great)
+>  The app will also play music files in MP3 and FLAC formats.

 * * *